-This Conveyance, however, is in trust for the use and benefit of the Protestant Episcopal Church, within the territorial limits of what is now known as the said Diocese of Dallas, in the State of Texas appear in civil legal documents or satisfy the civil law requirements and formalities for imposition of a trust."
+This Conveyance, however, is in trust for the use and benefit of the Protestant

+"where a hierarchical religious organization includes a provision in its constitution and/or other governing documents providing that local church property is held in trust for the hierarchical organization and a local church fails or declines to include the trust provision in deeds or other documents of conveyance").
+The Tennessee court described the strict approach as only giving effect to provisions in church constitutions and governing documents of hierarchical religious organizations "if the provisions appear in civil legal documents or satisfy the civil law requirements and formalities for imposition of a trust."
 Id. (citing McConnell & Goodrich, 58 Ariz.
 L. Rev. at 324-25, defining strict approach's construction of "legally cognizable form" as complying with the formalities of property, trust, or contract law).
 The court described the hybrid approach-which the majority of states addressing the issue have followed-as deferring to and enforcing trust language contained in the constitutions and governing documents even if the language would not satisfy the civil law formalities normally required to create a trust but recognized that Texas has adopted the strict approach.
 Id. (citing Masterson, 422 S.W.3d at 611-12).